lucylow/qrise2024-microsoft-challenge/README.md

    - Leverage the Resource Estimator for various QUBO problems and scenarios.

 ## Further Information
-For detailed instructions and code snippets, refer to the [full documentation](link_to_documentation).
+For detailed instructions and code snippets, refer to the [full documentation]([link_to_documentation](https://github.com/lucylow/qrise2024-microsoft-challenge/blob/main/qaoa/qaoa_notebook.ipynb)).

 ## Contributors